Guantanamo Bay homicide accusations

 Guantanamo Bay homicide accusations were made regarding the deaths of three prisoners on June 10, 2006, at the United States Guantanamo Bay detention camp for enemy combatants at its naval base in Cuba.
 Two of the men had been cleared by the military for release.
-The United States Department of Defense (DOD) claimed their deaths at the time as suicides, although their families and the Saudi government argued against the findings, and numerous journalists have raised questions then and since.
-The DOD undertook an investigation by the Naval Criminal Investigative Service, published in redacted form in 2008.
+The United States Department of Defense (DoD) claimed their deaths at the time as suicides, although their families and the Saudi government argued against the findings, and numerous journalists have raised questions then and since.
+The DOD undertook an investigation by the Naval Criminal Investigative Service (NCIS), published in redacted form in 2008.

 In April 2008, Murat Kurnaz, a former detainee released without charges and repatriated to Germany, published the English translation of his memoir, Five Years of My Life: An Innocent Man in Guantánamo (2007).
 In it he discussed the deaths of the three detainees in June 2006, as described by other prisoners from their cell block.
 Given the conditions at the camp and constant observation by guards, he and the other prisoners had "unanimously" concluded that the three detainees had been killed, perhaps by beating or strangling.

 Following release of the redacted NCIS investigative report in August 2008, which reaffirmed the DOD conclusions of suicide, Seton Hall University Law School's Center for Policy and Research published Death in Camp Delta (December 2009), a report criticizing the Department of Defense account for inconsistencies and weaknesses.
 It suggested there was serious negligence at the camp, or potential cover-up of homicides resulting from torture.

 In January 2010, Harper's Magazine and NBC News released the report of a joint investigation, based on accounts by four former Military Intelligence staff, stationed at the time at Guantanamo.
 They suggested the military under the Bush administration had covered up deaths of the men that occurred under torture at a "black site" known as Camp No or Camp 7 in the course of interrogations.
 In 2011, Scott Horton's article on the Guantanamo events won the National Magazine Awards for Reporting.
 The award revived a round of criticism of the article, including from a publication normally associated with the advertising industry.